the-krafty-koder/mastering/notes/system-design/system-design-interview/chat-system.md

 • Notification servers send push notifications.
 • Finally, the key-value store is used to store chat history.
 When an offline user comes online, she will see all her previous chat history.

-For storage , it is better to use KV store because of the large amount of dat and:
+For storage , it is better to use KV store because of the large amount of data and:

 1. Allow easy horizontal scaling
 2. They provide low latency to access data.